 Kathmandu is a cultural treasure filled with age-old courtyards, monasteries, temples dating back to the old monarchical era.
 In the corners of the hustle and bustle of the city, you will be driven to some of the significant UNESCO World Heritage Site Areas.

 You can head to Kathmandu Durbar Square in what is popularly known as Freak Street/Basantapur.
 It is filled with ancient temples and a former royal palace of the Shah dynasty.
-You can also head to Pashupatinath temple which is marked to be one of the holiest Hindu temples in the world.
+You can also head to Pashupatinath temple, which is marked to be one of the holiest Hindu temples in the world.
 Also, if the time permits, you can visit either the Swayambhunath /Monkey Temple, located in the western hills of Kathmandu, or Boudhanath Stupa on the northeast side of the city.
-These are the most renowned stupas in Nepal and the world as well.
+These are the most famous stupas in Nepal and the world as well.

 After the spiritual and cultural tour, you will head back to your hotel and make necessary arrangements for the next day's trip.
 You can clear any inquires you might have regarding the trek with your guide.